Accreditation of digital identity providers and services

 Trust Framework Authority monitors compliance and performance

 During accreditation, the Trust Framework Authority will monitor provider compliance and the performance and effectiveness of the accreditation regime.
-The Trust Framework Authority also has the power to investigate breaches and issues of non-compliance with the legislation, rules and regulations.
+The Trust Framework Authority will recieve and assess any complaints, and also has the power to investigate breaches and issues of non-compliance with the Act, Rules and Regulations.

 When to renew your accreditation

-Accreditation of a Trust Framework provider or service expires at the end of the period set by regulations, currently proposed to be three years after the date accreditation was granted by the Trust Framework Authority.
+Accreditation of a Trust Framework provider or service expires three years after the date accreditation was granted by the Trust Framework Authority.